 Grade Level: Junior/Senior

 Length: One Semester

 Credit: 0.50

-Prerequisite: Scientific Inquiries - Physics or equivalent and AB I or BC I Calculus.
+Prerequisite: Scientific Inquiries - Physics or equivalent, AB II or BC II Calculus, Calculus-

-- Successful completion of Calculus-based Physics - Mechanics is strongly
+- based Physics - Mechanics, or instructor approval.

-recommended.

 Calculus-Based Physics/Electricity and Magnetism follows the typical sequence of a university physics course.
 Topics include electrostatics, circuits, magnetism, and induction.
 The major emphasis of the course is on problem-solving including laboratory experiments and theoretical problems.
 There is strong overlap between the curriculum and the AP Physics C Electricity and Magnetism exam.